-Under these arrangements, state, territory and/or Commonwealth governments continue to pre-pay providers to deliver some disability-related programs.
+Under these arrangements, state, territory and / or Commonwealth governments pre-pay providers to deliver some disability-related programs.

-If you are a disability support provider, your state, territory and/or Commonwealth government will have previously told you if you deliver in-kind supports.
+Your state, territory and / or Commonwealth government will have previously told you if you deliver in-kind supports.

 In-kind arrangements will gradually phase out.